LukePappa/myOS/x.md

 What exists is Divine Love.
 It has become distorted into egocentric desire, creating the false perception of separation and multiplicity.
 Our purpose is to reattune ourselves to God by learning to live selflessly.
-All perceive a world wherein they realize this state of being.